 Things to remember

 No matter which model of Xbox One you order, you won't be disappointed by the gaming and media powerhouse that shows up at your door.
-That said, there are certainly differences between the models, especially the latest Xbox One X beast of a system.
-And while a bundle might seem like excellent value, it's easy to be deceived in the heat of a sale frenzy.
+That said, there are certainly differences between the models, especially the beastly Xbox One X. And while a bundle might seem like excellent value, it's easy to be deceived in the heat of a sale frenzy.

 Decide early on what you're actually after – set your price boundaries and assess your media and gaming needs, and hopefully you won't be overwhelmed by a sneakily expensive deal, which brings us to our first point...